NuggMD

-- Do you lose your gun rights if you have a medical card?
+do you lose your gun rights if you have a med card?

-The subject of weed and guns is triggering debate across the nation.
+The subject of weed and guns has triggered debate across the nation for years.
 With 42% of U.S. households having at least one gun in their possession in 2023 and the number of U.S. cannabis consumers on target to reach 71 million by 2030, many people's minds are shooting blanks in regards to whether or not they must substitute one for the other.

 Statistics indicate that 40% of men and 25% of women claim to own a gun.
 Among those who own a firearm in the U.S., 47% are adults residing in rural areas, 30% live in suburbs, and 20% in urban areas.
 According to the Second Amendment of the United States Constitution, "A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."

-So, does this mean that people who consume medical or recreational cannabis — a substance that remains illegal at the federal level — must relinquish firearms ownership?
+So, does this mean that people who consume medical or recreational cannabis — a substance that is undergoing the transition from Schedule I (illegal) to Schedule III (requires a prescription) at the federal level — must relinquish firearms ownership?

 Can you hunt if you have a medical card?
 Can you own a gun after your medical card expires?
-The questions swirl around this complex issue.
-We spoke with Jeffrey S. Gard of Gard Law Firm, LLC in Boulder, Colorado – an experienced attorney in criminal defense and cannabis/hemp matters.
+We spoke with Jeffrey S. Gard of Gard Law Firm, LLC in Boulder, Colorado – an experienced attorney in criminal defense and cannabis/hemp matters – for answers.

-Federal law stipulates that it is illegal for cannabis consumers to possess a firearm.
-This rule stems from the legality of cannabis, which falls under the Schedule I classification of the Controlled Substances Act (CSA).
+This rule stemmed from the legality of cannabis, which until 2026 fell under the Schedule I classification of the Controlled Substances Act (CSA).
 The law also prohibits users of other Schedule I drugs, such as crack cocaine, heroin, and LSD, from possessing guns.

-The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) deems a cannabis user — regardless of the plant's legal status in the consumer's respective state — an "unlawful user" of a controlled substance, meaning that they are not legally allowed to own a firearm.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) had universally deemed a cannabis user — regardless of the plant's legal status in the consumer's respective state — an "unlawful user" of a controlled substance, meaning that they were not legally allowed to own a firearm.

 "It is all guided by the federal government.
-The Brady Handgun Violence Prevention Act prohibits the sale of firearms to the users of illegal drugs, including marijuana.
-The ATF authored an open letter that states anyone who has a medical marijuana card is prohibited from purchasing or owning a firearm," says Gard, elucidating one of the downsides of being an MMJ cardholder.
+The Brady Handgun Violence Prevention Act prohibits the sale of firearms to the users of illegal drugs," which, until recently, included marijuana.

-So, do you lose your gun rights if you have a medical card?
+So, do you lose your gun rights if you have a medical card in 2026?

-Per the federal Gun Control Act of 1968, unlawful users or people with an addiction to controlled substances cannot legally ship, transport, receive, or possess firearms or ammunition.
-In Minnesota, for example, federal law defines current cannabis consumers as "unlawful users," even though recreational use became legal on August 1, 2023.
-Consequently, consumers are legally forbidden to possess, receive, ship, or transport ammunition or firearms.
+Prior to the ruling, per the federal Gun Control Act of 1968, unlawful users or people with an addiction to controlled substances could not legally ship, transport, receive, or possess firearms or ammunition.
+In Minnesota, for example, federal law long defined current cannabis consumers as "unlawful users," even though recreational use became legal on August 1, 2023.
+Thankfully, that's all changed.

 Firearms Transaction Record, better known as "ATF Form 4473," is a seven-page form established by the ATF division of the Department of Justice (DOJ).
 The purpose of this form is to determine whether or not someone is disqualified from owning a firearm by either state or federal law.
 Federal law forbids using both; thus, individuals intending to purchase a firearm from a Federal Firearms License (FFL) holder must complete the form with the utmost transparency.